Behaviour and Anti-Bullying

 - Respect the people and property in your place of work.

 Naturally there are some types of behaviour, which we consider clearly unacceptable and will treat very seriously.
-Any form of bullying, racism, sexism or violence are examples of such behaviour.
+Any form of bullying, homophobia, racism, sexism or violence are examples of such behaviour.
 All of the staff play an important part in making good discipline in John Stainer School and we expect children to respond to whoever is responsible for them in the classrooms, and shared areas, playground or out on visits and journeys.
 Serious incidents will involve discussion between the child’s parents/carers and the headteacher in order to decide on the appropriate course of action.

 We do not believe in, and never use, corporal punishment.
 Good behaviour and kind or helpful actions are shared with the whole school.
 We consciously take the time to thank children for good behaviour.